Monika-After-Story/MonikaModDev/FAQ.md

 Then it is likely that developer files have been installed, instead of the release distribution.
 Ensure that the game files downloaded were from the latest release, found on our [Release Page](https://github.com/Backdash/MonikaModDev/releases), and that the file downloaded was the mod zip file and *not* the Source Code.

+### Where are the minigames (chess, hangman, piano...)?

+Games are unlocked after spending time with Monika, whether that be viewing new topics with her or keeping her running in the background.

 ## Contributing

 ### I have an idea on how to improve Monika After Story, where do I suggest it?